Hot Haus: Contestant progress

+Episodes

 Reception

 Hot Haus has garnered widespread, positive reception.
 It was included in BuzzFeed’s 10 New Shows We’re Loving List, with the publication calling the show "challenging, fun, and queer as hell".

 Dazed exclusively dropped the Hot Haus trailer.
 In their piece, Tiffany Pollard was quoted as saying, "I’ve been working in reality TV for a long time now, and I can promise you this cast is something special."
 CupcakKe told the magazine "Listen, listen, listen... listen, Linda!
 All jokes aside, this is hands down one of the more creative shows I have witnessed in a while.
 Hot Haus is the moment.
 It’s very different.
 It’s a great way to showcase the amazing talents coming from the LGBTQ+ community.
 It’s truly art."

 Fans on social media have rallied around the show, especially on TikTok, where it’s hashtag (#hothaus) has exceeded 3 million views.
 On March 16, 2022, Hot Haus was renewed for a second season.